-5.5 Control Points
+3.5 Control Points

-Control Points are a set of predeveloped response locations and strategies designed to assist the IMT during the initial phases of a response.
+Control Points are a set of predeveloped response locations and strategies designed to assist the Incident Management Team during the initial phases of a response.
 The control point data sheets detail the resources and considerations required to implement the suggested response strategy.
-Control Point Data Sheets are located on Pembina's mapping system, Geocortex.
-For additional strategies and processes, refer to the Corporate Spill Contingency Plan located on Pembina's intranet site, The Pipeline.
+Control point data sheets are located on Pembina's intranet site, The Pipeline.

+For additional strategies and process that should be considered please see the Corporate Spill Contingency Plan located on Pembina's intranet site, The Pipeline.